The Fed Dictates What's Next For These EM Bond ETFs

 “The past week saw a rebound in emerging market sovereigns (+0.17%) while corporates stayed flat.
 Emerging market sovereign investment grade (+0.25%) outperformed high yield (0.06%), U.S. treasuries (+0.12%), and its U.S. investment-grade counterparts (+0.08%),” according to a Citigroup note posted by Barron's.

-The iShares MSCI Brazil Capped ETF (NYSE: EWZ) hit a multi-year low on Friday.
+The iShares MSCI Brazil Capped ETF (NYSE: EWZ) hit a multi-year low today.
 Brazil accounts for 3.4 percent of EMB's weight.

 VWOB, the Vanguard emerging markets bond fund, will not be immune to the aforementioned problems.
 At the end of the second quarter, VWOB allocated a combined 17.6 percent of its weight to Brazilian, Turkish, Polish and Ukraine debt, according to Vanguard data.